Steven Chong: Career

 Chong started his legal practice at Drew & Napier, where he spent 14 years and built up his legal career from an associate to the joint Managing Partner.
 He then spent 12 years in Rajah & Tann and was its Senior Partner and then Managing Partner until his appointment to the Supreme Court Bench.
 He was a leading commercial lawyer during his practice and argued many cases in court.
 He was also a senior member of the Singapore arbitration community and participated in arbitration as both a counsel as well as an arbitrator.
 He is an accredited Arbitrator of the Singapore International Arbitration Centre and the Singapore Chamber of Maritime Arbitration.
 Chong was also Iceland's Honorary Consul to Singapore from 2003 to 2009.

 Chong was appointed Attorney-General on 25 June 2012, succeeding Sundaresh Menon.
 In April 2014 it was announced that he would return to Singapore's High Court at the conclusion of his two-year term, to be succeeded by Judge of Appeal V. K. Rajah.

+During his tenure as judicial commissioner, Chong heard the case of prostitute killer Madhuri Jaya Chandra Reddy, an Indian national who strangled a pregnant sex worker to death in a Geylang hotel after they argued over the payment of the prostitute's services.
+Reddy was originally charged with murder before the charge was reduced to manslaughter through a plea bargain between the defence and prosecution.
+Chong found that Reddy's act of killing the victim was disproportionate to the threat she may pose to his safety, and he also made note that Reddy was fully conscious of his actions.
+Chong stated that Reddy clearly was unremorseful of his actions, given that he misappropriated the items of the deceased and having sexual intercourse with another sex worker in the same room where he killed the victim, whose body was hidden under the bed.
+Chong sentenced Reddy, then 21 years old, to 17 years' imprisonment in January 2010.